 Just so you can plan ahead, I’m letting you know that I’ll be offering another copy that I purchased as part of the final giveaway package for Suite of Sweets for Sweethearts.
 That package includes the Cook IT Allergy Free app as well.
 That giveaway is still open until Friday, February 18, at midnight; enter here.
 Remember ALL comments on the Suite of Sweets posts will be entered for the final giveaway, so leave those comments, tweet, share on Facebook, or blog about each of the Suite of Sweets posts and leave a comment saying that you did each time.

-- 8 Ounces Semi-Sweet Chocolate Chips (or dark if you prefer), approximately 1-1/3 Cups (as mentioned, I used those dairy-free Chocolate Dream Chips – blue bag)
+- 8 ounces semi-sweet chocolate chips (or dark chocolate chips if you prefer), approximately 1 1/3 cups (as mentioned, I used those dairy-free Chocolate Dream Chips – blue bag)

-See that nice thick cream on top.
-It should scoop out nicely.
+- When you open the can, there should be a nice thick cream on top which you can scoop out.
 I usually get about 1/2 cup of cream per can (just enough if you opt to double this recipe).
 Underneath is a watery coconut milk.
-You can reserve that for using in some other savory meal or sweet baked goodie.
+You can reserve that for using in some other savory meal, a sweet baked goodie, or your next smoothie.

 - Cocoa Sugar Combo – Sift together equal parts cocoa and powdered sugar.